Community Impact Investment 101

-Community Investment Co-ops (CICs) are a new and innovative support system for rural and urban economic and business development that effectively bridge the gap between local investors and local ventures in need of financing.
-CICs are a cost effective, community owned and controlled impact fund.
+Community Impact Investment organizations are new and innovative support system for rural and urban economic and business development that effectively bridge the gap between local investors and local ventures in need of financing.
+Community Impact Investment organizations are a cost effective, community owned and controlled impact fund.
 They enable residents to become partners in locally driven economic development, which leads to stronger and more sustainable economies.
 In other words, your money won’t be in stocks and mutual funds, but more importantly in local projects and people.

-Please click on the image or name of an Investment Co-op below to be redirected to their website.
+Please click on the image or name of an Community Impact Organization below to be redirected to their website.

-Most Community Investment Co-ops can accept individual and corporate members, and retail and accredited investors.
+Most organizations below can accept individual and corporate members, and retail and accredited investors.

-Please contact each organization for further details on investor and borrower eligibility.
+Please contact each organization for further details on their rules around investor and borrower eligibility.